kernelci/kernelci-pipeline/README.md

 Once you have gotten the Google credentials key file, copy and paste it to data/kcidb

-Use below command to copy the Google credentials file to data/kcidb directory.
+Use the below command to copy the Google credentials file to data/kcidb directory.
 ```
 $ cp ~/kernelci-production-admin.json  data/kcidb/<your GOOGLE_APPLICATION_CREDENTIALS path>
 ```